qchalex/HiParis_Fire_Detection/README.md

 ### **Introduction**
 This project focuses on detecting **smoke and fire** in forest environments using advanced object detection techniques.
 Various models were explored, including **YOLOv5**, **Faster R-CNN**, and **YOLOv8**.
 After rigorous testing, **YOLOv8** was selected for its **superior speed and accuracy**, making it the optimal choice for real-time fire detection in complex environments.

-The model was trained on a specialized dataset containing labeled images of **forest fires**, allowing it to efficiently detect early signs of fire outbreaks, crucial for preventing large-scale forest fires.
+The model was trained on a specialized dataset containing labeled images of **forest fires**, enabling it to efficiently detect early signs of fire outbreaks—crucial for preventing large-scale forest fires.

 ---